 The Six Stages Of Jesus’ Illegal Trial.

-The First Three Stages Of Jesus' Illegal Trial
+The First Three Stages of Jesus’ Illegal Trial Before the Jewish Authorities:

 1. Trial Before Annas (The Powerful Ex-High Priest).